- Lauren Abramo

 T. Jefferson Parker

-T. Jefferson Parker is the author of 20 crime novels, including Silent Joe and California Girl, both of which won the Edgar Award for best mystery.
+Jefferson Parker is the author of 21 novels, including Silent Joe and California Girl, both of which won the Edgar Award for best mystery.
 His last six books are a “Border Sextet,” featuring ATF task-force agent Charlie Hood as he tries to staunch the flow of illegal firearms being smuggled from the U.S. into Mexico.
+His current novel, Full Measure, is about a young man who returns from combat in Afghanistan to pursue his dreams in America.
+Crazy Blood, a novel set in the world of extreme ski racing, will be published in March of 2016.
 Parker enjoys fishing, hiking and cycling.
 He lives in Southern California with his family.

 - Barbara Peters